> Financial Aid

 > Financial Aid Programs

 Back to Financial Aid Programs

 The FSEOG is a federal grant program designed to supplement other sources of financial aid for students with exceptional need.
 FSEOG awards are based on financial need and fund availability.
-A six-unit minimum enrollment (approved units for students with approved Extension Petitions) may be required at your financial aid processing school for FSEOG eligibility.
+A six (6) active financial aid unit minimum enrollment is required for processing FSEOG.
 Students must be eligible to receive Pell Grant funds in order to receive FSEOG.

 What are the differences between an FSEOG and a Federal Pell Grant?